 Project Leads: ORRAA and Global Resilience Partnership

-The Ocean Resilience Innovation Challenge (ORIC) helps ORRAA build a pipeline of investable projects driven from the ground-up delivering a genuine impact in local communities while also having the potential to mitigate ocean and climate risk more broadly.
-Drawing on the multi-sector expertise of our members and partners, the Challenge aims to surface, grow and scale promising solutions, and acts as a catalyst to accelerate both locally led innovation and investment to protect the Ocean and the communities whose lives and livelihoods depend on it.
+The Ocean Resilience Innovation Challenge (ORIC) is a crucial component of ORRAA’s platform to build a pipeline of investable projects.
+It is driven from the ground-up, with projects delivering a genuine impact in local communities, while also mitigating ocean and climate risk.
+Drawing on the multi-sector expertise of our members and partners, the Challenge surfaces, grows and scales promising solutions, acting as a catalyst to accelerate both locally led innovation and investment to protect the Ocean and the communities whose lives and livelihoods depend on it.

 Our ocean is in crisis.
 Ocean heating, pollution, overfishing, rising levels of acidity and biodiversity loss are eroding its sustainability, incurring huge financial cost and loss of ecosystem services to countless communities, societies and businesses around the world.
-Investing in the Ocean is essential if we are to protect the world’s precious coastal and marine natural capital, mitigate climate and financial risks, and build resilience in the communities adapting to climate change.
-Community-led enterprises are critical to safeguarding both marine natural capital and those who are most vulnerable to the impacts of climate change.
-The challenge is that these innovative enterprises often struggle to harness ocean finance.
+Investing in the Ocean is essential if we are to protect the world’s precious coastal and marine natural capital, mitigate climate and financial risks, and build resilience in the communities most at risk.
+Community-led enterprises are critical to meet this challenge, yet they often struggle to harness the required ocean finance to succeed.

-ORRAA and partner organisations support all winners to analyse the local context in order to ensure full understanding of the target communities’ challenges, refine project proposals so that they meet the needs of local stakeholders, optimise proposed solutions to improve the viability of their business models and develop a roadmap for implementation.
+ORRAA and partner organisations support all winners to analyse the local context to ensure full understanding of the target community’s challenges and refine project proposals so they meet the needs of local stakeholders, optimise proposed solutions to improve the viability of their business models, and develop a roadmap for implementation.

 Scalability and Next Steps

-Overall, ORIC aims to strengthen the projects’ potential for successful launch and scaling by refining business models and boosting individual and institutional resilience.
+Overall, ORIC aims to strengthen the projects’ potential.
 The ultimate aim is to help them build the resilience and adaptive capacity of the communities and regions most exposed to ocean risk.
-As more winners are announced, ORIC will continue to provide an incubator to launch innovative and scalable community-led enterprises to tackle pressing ocean issues.
-It will also create a community of learning across the projects so that project leaders can learn from one another, share knowledge and help build a cohort of coastal resilience leaders around the world.
+As more solutions are announced, ORIC will continue to play a role as an incubator to accelerate innovative and scalable community-led enterprises.
+It will also create a community of learning across the projects and help build a cohort of coastal resilience leaders around the world.

-Please click here for further information about ORIC I.
+Please click here for further information about ORIC’s first cohort.

-Please click here for further information about ORIC II.
+Please click here for further information about ORIC’s second cohort.